2026 Education Policy

 Accessibility

-supports the diverse needs of all students.
-We are committed to supporting
+the diverse needs of all students.
+We are committed to supporting individual learning

 3.2